aMsrr/0verd0se-CFW/README.md

 # 0verd0se CFW

 ## NOT FOR NOW
-you can see [SC4RLXNE CRW] (https://github.com/Lil-Skiirrtt/SC4RLXNE-CFW)
+You can see [SC4RLXNE CFW] (https://github.com/Lil-Skiirrtt/SC4RLXNE-CFW).